bradbell/rustad/readme.md

 6. Atomic functions and Checkpointing.
 Atomic function have been extended so that they stay atomic when used in functions that are AD evaluated.

+7. Generate compile and link source code for derivative calculations.

 ## Under Construction

-1. Generate compile and link source code for derivative calculations.

 ## Goals Before Stable API

 1. Subtraction, division and all the standard math functions.

-2. Optimizing the operation sequence.
+2. Reduce tape size both during recording and by optimizing the operation sequence.
+For example multiplication by the constants zero and one does not need to be recorded.

 3. Add dynamic parameters; i.e., function arguments that can change value but act as constants when differentiating.